What is the Cryosphere?

 Melt from a glacier extending from the Juneau Icefield, Alaska, forms braided streams as the glacier retreats. — Credit: Twila Moon, NSIDC

-Alpine glaciers are frozen rivers of ice, slowly flowing under their own weight down mountainsides and into valleys.
-Glaciers form when fallen snow compresses over many years into thick ice masses.
-The force of gravity on the ice mass causes glaciers to move.
+Alpine glaciers are frozen rivers of ice, pulled by gravity, slowly flowing under their own weight down mountainsides and into valleys.
+Glaciers form when snow compresses over many years into thick ice masses.

 Ice sheets